stuartskinner/simplestock/README.md

 * Sort out rounding

 * Improve the structure of TradeAnalytics to separate out the windowing behaviour and allow addition of other calculations.
+Essentially it should allow a given observer to be registered with a given buffering approach ie timewindow or fixed size.

 * Sort out the windowing to use the trade timestamp rather than order of receipt.

 * Improve the testing of the time window.
+Current approach does not validate actual sequence of stock change events emitted, this was primarilly due to how to work out a predictable order of the observables issued by group by.

+* The

 This was a learning exercise in RxJava which was a fun challenge in and of itself, will leave the assessor to determine its applicability in this case, unsure i'd approach it in the same way second time around!